 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions according to their local country requirements.
+Healthcare professionals are asked to report any suspected adverse reactions.

-4.9 Overdose
+4.9.
+OVERDOSE

 There have been reports of overdose with Diflucan.
 Hallucination and paranoid behaviour have been concomitantly reported.